-If there are matters of national significance related to your site, it’s best to contact the Department of Agriculture, Water and the Environment as early as possible to understand the process and investigate ways that improved environmental outcomes can be built into your project from the start.
+If there are matters of national significance related to your site, it’s best to contact us as early as possible to understand the process and investigate ways that improved environmental outcomes can be built into your project from the start.

 One of the most important ways that you can help protect Australia’s animals, plants, habitats and heritage places is by selecting a site that aims to avoid or minimise impacts.
 In your early planning stages the department can help you determine the extent to which a site will be of interest to us.

 Contacting the department and incorporating Australian Government environmental assessment into your project planning early can also help avoid duplication and delays and potentially lower your costs.